floatdrop/yajob/readme.md

 # yajob [![Build Status](https://travis-ci.org/floatdrop/yajob.svg?branch=master)](https://travis-ci.org/floatdrop/yajob)

-> Yet another job queue with tags, priorities and scheduled jobs
+> Yet another job queue with tags and scheduled jobs

 This is implementation of job queue with MongoDB.
 As like other attempts it utilizes atomic writes to grab jobs, but with much more simple API to use it: